Skip to main content

 Infrastructure & Government Projects

 Road expansions, rail links, ports, airports, and industrial zones often precede price appreciation.
-Real estate growth follows infrastructure not the other way around.
+Real estate growth follows infrastructure, not the other way around.

 Population Growth & Urban Expansion